quintans/eventsourcing/README.md

 Boot Partitioned Projection
 - Wait for lock release (if any)
-- Replay all events from the last recorded position for its partition.
+- Replay all events from the last recorded position from the event store.
-- Start consuming the stream from the last event position
+- Switch to the event bus and start consuming from the last event position

 > NB: a projection should be idempotent.